joeynmt/joeynmt/README.md

 - A walk-through example of how to implement a modification of a baseline model.

 [Work in progress!]

+## Installation

+1. Clone this repository.
+2. Install the requirements:
+`pip3 -r requirements.txt` (you might want to add `--user` for a local installation).

+## Usage
+Models are specified in config files, in `yaml` format.
+You can find examples in the `configs` directory.

+### Training
+For training, run

+`python3 -m joeynmt train configs/default.yaml`.

+This will train a model on the training data specified in the config (here: `default.yaml`), validate on validation data, and store model parameters, vocabularies, validation outputs and a small number of attention plots in the `model_dir` (also specified in config).

+The `validations.txt` file in the model directory reports the validation results at every validation point.
+Models are saved whenever a new best validation score is reached, in `batch_no.ckpt`, where `batch_no` is the number of batches the model has been trained on so far.

+Note that pre-processing like tokenization or BPE-ing is not included in training, but has to be done manually before.

+Tip: Be careful not to overwrite models by setting `overwrite: False` in the model configuration.

+### Testing
+For testing, run

+`python3 -m joeynmt test configs/default.yaml --output_path out`.

+This will generate translations for validation and test set in `out.[dev|test]` (optional) with the latest model in the `model_dir` (or a specific checkpoint set with `load_model`).
+It will also evaluate the outputs with `eval_metric`.

+Note that post-processing like detokenization or de-BPE-ing is not included in this step, but has to be done manually.

 ## Benchmarks
 Benchmarks on small models trained on GPU/CPU on standard data sets will be